OfficeDev/office-ui-fabric-core/ghdocs/BUILDING.md

 ###gulp watch

-Builds everything and watches everything.
-After running this once, your builds should be a lot faster.
+Builds and watches everything.
+After running this once, your builds will be a lot faster.
 Now if you make a change anything anywhere in fabric, only that area/section/file will get build/changed/moved etc:

 ###gulp watch-debug

-Builds everything and watches everything.
-After running this once, your builds should be a lot faster.
-This task is similar to gulp watch except you can now get a readout of what files are in the pipe, this will be helpful if you want to make sure the file you are working on get's picked up and added to the pipe.
+Builds and watches everything.
+After running this once, your builds will a lot faster.
+This task is similar to gulp watch except you can now get a readout of what files are in the pipe.
+This will be helpful to make sure the build is working and building properly.

 ###gulp watch-sass

-Builds everything and watches everything but builds only Sass versions of our core library files.
+Builds and watches everything but builds only Sass versions of our core library files.

 ###gulp watch-sass-debug

-Builds everything and watches everything but uses the Sass versions of the files and gives a readout of files in the pipe.
+Builds and watches everything but uses the Sass versions of the files and gives a readout of files in the pipe.

 ##Starter template